How I’m Living With Anxiety During a World Pandemic

 Shouldn’t I be optimizing my blog?
 Or putting out a bunch of social media content?
 Maybe I should learn a new skill?
 Why aren’t I starting a podcast like that other girl just did?

 The minute I let go of feeling like I had to walk out of this thing with a fully written novel and knowing how to play the piano, I felt as though a gigantic weight had been lifted from my shoulders.
 There is no right or wrong way to feel right now.
-Don’t push yourself in a way that is unhealthy; “doing less” is just as valuable as “doing more” right now.
+Don’t push yourself in an unhealthy way; “doing less” is just as valuable as “doing more” right now.

 4. Read a good book, or crush a workout

 Laying in my bed watching Netflix most nights is great, but I quickly realized I needed to do other things at home as well.
-I had gone from doing yoga, volleyball and dancing every week, to having all of those things cancelled.
+I had gone from doing yoga, volleyball, and dancing every week to having all of those things canceled.

 Well, it was time for me to get creative.

-I am an avid bookworm, but it’s difficult to read when you have a million things on the go.
-With most of those things in my life now being paused, I threw myself back into reading, and almost instantly felt a shift in my mood.
+I am an avid bookworm, but it isn’t easy to read when you have a million things on the go.
+With most of those things in my life now being paused, I threw myself back into reading and almost instantly felt a shift in my mood.
 What a perfect time to actually sit down and read that book you’ve had on your living room shelf for the past three months.